 vigabatrin (Oral route)

-Vigabatrin causes permanent vision loss, which may occur at any time during therapy, and the risk increases with total dose and duration of use.
+Vigabatrin causes progressive and permanent bilateral concentric visual field constriction in a high percentage of patients.
+In some cases, vigabatrin may also reduce visual acuity.
+Risk increases with total dose and duration of use, but no exposure to vigabatrin is known that is free of risk of vision loss.
+Risk of new and worsening vision loss continues as long as vigabatrin is used, and possibly after discontinuing vigabatrin.
 Periodic vision testing is required for patients receiving vigabatrin therapy.
+However, this assessment cannot always prevent vision damage.
 Vigabatrin should not be used concomitantly with other drugs associated with adverse ophthalmic effects or in patients at high risk for other types of irreversible vision damage.
-Vigabatrin is only available through a special restricted distribution program .
+Vigabatrin can cause permanent vision loss.
+Vigabatrin is only available through a restricted program called the Vigabatrin REMS Program .

 Commonly used brand name(s)